Every week in Shabbat (Sabbath) synagogue services around the world the Torah and Haftarah (prophetic) portions are read.

 Also, on major Biblical festivals, Haftarot that correspond to the theme of the special holiday are read.

-Today, the holidays and history of the Jewish people are well taught through the readings; however, the Prophets are not well understood, especially since so many of the prophecies in that section are not publicly read.
+So, the holidays and history of the Jewish people are well taught through the readings today; however, the Prophets are not well understood because so many of the prophecies are not publicly read.

 If only the Jewish people knew how important these prophetic writings really are.